 Nebraska Medicine and its flagship hospital, the Nebraska Medical Center, are affiliated with the University of Nebraska Medical Center (UNMC).
 The Nebraska Medical Center is an academic health science center and the largest healthcare facility in Nebraska.
-The facility houses 624 acute inpatient beds.
+The facility houses 718 acute-care beds.
 The Nebraska Medical Center has Centers of Excellence in Cancer, Bariatric Surgery, Transplant, Neurological Sciences, and Women's Health.
 Nebraska Medicine's mission is to lead the world in transforming lives to create a healthy future for all individuals and communities through premier educational programs, innovative research, and extraordinary patient care.
 The Nebraska Medical Center participates in the training and education of more than 1,500 trainees, including large medical student and residency programs through UNMC.
 The medical center is recognized nationally and internationally as a leader in patient care, research, and education.

 Internship Training Model